Transcranial Magnetic Stimulation (TMS):

 Cancer Sniffer: A Millimeter-wave Reflectometer for Skin Cancer PreScreening:

-The main objective of this research project is to investigate and develop a simple proof-of-concept/testbed for a low-cost, compact, and portable device, “Cancer Sniffer”, for early stage skin cancer detection.
+The main objective of this research project is to investigate and develop a simple proof-of-concept/testbed for a low-cost, compact, and portable device, “Cancer Sniffer”, for early-stage skin cancer detection.
 Millimeter-wave (mm-wave) reflectometry is an efficient technique for diagnosis of human tissue disease such as early stage skin cancer.
 The proposed device concept is based on measurement of electromagnetic wave reflection from the human skin at the mm-wave range of frequencies.
-Various non-invasive skin cancer detector (Cancer Sniffer) device ideas are studied, simulated, and possibly will be tested in clinical environment.
-Based on the results of this research, a comprehensive research proposal for developing a highly low-cost Cancer Sniffer with reliable performance for detecting the skin lesions such as the Basal cell carcinoma (BCC) will be prepared.
+Various non-invasive skin cancer detector (Cancer Sniffer) device ideas are studied, simulated, and possibly will be tested in a clinical environment.
+Based on the results of this research, a comprehensive research proposal for developing a highly low-cost Cancer Sniffer with reliable performance for detecting the skin lesions such as the Basal cell carcinoma (BCC) are prepared.
 Mm-wave reflectometry is an efficient technique for diagnosis of human tissue disease such as early stage skin cancer.
-Two sets of non-invasive and in-package reflectometers operating at 42GHz and 70 GHz are designed, fabricated, and successfully tested with different kinds of samples.

 Enabling Technologies for Intelligent Wireless Sensor Network for Mobile Health: